kinecosystem/devtools/README.md

 --**MIGRATION IS A ONE WAY OPERATION**--

-When the script is finished it will print a out a report of total migrations and errors (if any occurred).
+When the script is finished it will print a out a report of total migrations and if any errors occurred relevant errored wallet information.

 Note:
  * Since the script is intended to work with the `create-accounts` output it always ignores the first 3 lines.